-A Defense Center must be running at least Version 5.3.0.1 to update its managed devices to 5.3.0.7.
-Because they do not have a web interface, you must use the Defense Center to update Sourcefire Software for X-Series and virtual managed devices.
+A Defense Center must be running at least Version 5.3.0.1 to update its managed devices to 5.3.0.8.
+Because they do not have a web interface, you must use the Defense Center to update virtual managed devices.